Harvard Law School, J.D., 2000

 Yale University, B.A., 1997

-Darin Johnson is currently a Visiting Assistant Professor of Law at Howard University School of Law.
+Darin Johnson is an Associate Professor of Law at Howard University School of Law.
 Professor Johnson received his B.A. from Yale College in 1997 and his J.D. from Harvard Law School in 2000.
 At Harvard Law School, he was an Executive Editor of the Harvard Civil Rights-Civil Liberties Law Review.

 Professor Johnson was recognized by Harvard Law School with the Irving R. Kaufman Public Interest Fellowship, the Samuel Heyman Fellowship for Public Service, and the Wasserstein Public Interest Fellowship.
-During his third year, Professor Johnson was selected as one of only two commissioned U.S. Army officers to serve in the Secretary of the Army General Counsel’s Office Honors Program at the Pentagon.
+During his final year of law school, Professor Johnson was selected as one of only two commissioned U.S. Army officers to serve in the Secretary of the Army General Counsel’s Office Honors Program at the Pentagon.
 He served as an Assistant General Counsel to the Army Secretariat for four years, completing his military service with the rank of Captain.